wp-plugins/the-events-calendar-user-css/readme.txt

 == Description ==

-Automatically add /resources/events.css and /my-theme/events/events.css and/or <br>
+Automatically add /resources/events.css and /my-theme/events/events.css.
-/resources/tribe-events-community.css and /my-theme/events/community/tribe-events-community.css without duplicating.

 The Events Calendar CSS lives in /wp-content/plugins/the-events-calendar/resources/events.css<br>
 User Added CSS lives in /wp-content/themes/my-theme/events/events.css

-The Community Events CSS lives in /wp-content/plugins/the-events-calendar-community-events/resources/tribe-events-community.css<br>
-User Added CSS lives in /wp-content/themes/my-theme/events/community/tribe-events-community.css

 This plugin creates a wp_enqueue_style stylesheet that adds the correct @import lines for both the default CSS and the user CSS.
-This way the user only needs to add their overrides only to the events.css or tribe-events-community.css in their /wp-content/themes/my-theme/events directory.
+This way the user only needs to add their overrides only to the events.css in their /wp-content/themes/my-theme/events directory.

 == Installation ==